-The Lukla airport opened in 1964, realizing a vision of Edmund Hillary, who with Sherpa Tenzing Norgay became the first people to reach Everest summit.
-Following that ascent at age 33, Hillary devoted much of his life to helping the Sherpa people of Nepal.
-It was clear to him that an airstrip would be required for transporting materials needed for the schools he was building for educating Sherpa children.
+The Lukla airport opened in 1964, realizing a vision of Edmund Hillary, who with Sherpa Tenzing Norgay became the first to reach Everest summit.
+Following that ascent at age 33, Hillary devoted much of the rest of his life to helping the Sherpa people of Nepal.
+It was clear to him that an airstrip would be required for transporting materials needed for the schools he wanted to build for educating Sherpa children.
 The airstrip was built by Sherpas.
 They cut shrubs, broke stones, and paved the airstrip during the day.
-At night around hundred of them, invigorated by sherpa beer, walked up and down the airstrip to tamp down the stones and to flatten the airstrip.
+At night around a hundred of them, invigorated by sherpa beer, walked up and down the airstrip to tamp down the stones and to flatten the airstrip.
 The asphalted runway was constructed only in 2001.

 The friendly Nepali man tells me that he and his Nepali colleague are taking their friends from US Jackie and Charlie to view the mountains.
 They will take a helicopter flight from Lukla to a place with a good view of the mountains and return to Kathmandu later in the day.
 This is part of Jackie and Charlie’s honeymoon trip.
 Jackie is beaming, good-natured, and visibly excited.
-Her good nature and excitement seems to spill over to her companions.
+Her good nature and excitement are boundless and spills over to her companions.
 Charlie is quietly fidgeting with his camera.
 When the airplane door opens, Jackie wishes us good luck with our trek and hurries out with her companions to catch their helicopter flight.
 I wish her well, perhaps silently.

 I have the impression that the weather may not be cold in Lukla because Madhav had told us to carry shorts.
 However, we step out of the aircraft into freezing cold; the temperature is perhaps around 30 oF.
 We zip up our light jackets and quickly don our caps.
 We ask Ngima whether we should take out the down jackets from our duffel bags.
 Ngima assures us that it will warm up as soon as the sun starts shining.